Installer Directory

 • Ground Source Heat Pumps (GSHPs) are very low maintenance and easy to run once installed, providing heat for radiators and hot water.

-• The pumps deliver heat at much lower temperatures than normal gas or electric systems, so you may have to have them on for longer periods of time.
+• The pumps deliver heat at much lower temperatures than normal gas or electric systems, so you may have to have them on for longer periods.

 • GSHP systems offer the most efficient solution for heating your home or business.